 A hierarchy of complex self-organizing systems, systems inactivism connected with the environment, a world with an open future, and many alternatives for development – this is how we see the world from the perspective of the modern theory of complexity.
 In this, perhaps, atomism and holism can be regarded as styles of thinking.
 In other words, atomism and holism are the key concepts of the modern scientific picture of the world.

 The opposition and interrelation of atomism and holism in science today can be seen in the following aspects: considering the problem of what is primary and what is secondary (part or whole) and considering evolutionary ways of the interconnection of parts as a whole.
 The analysis of discreteness and continuity in phenomena and processes in nature, society, and human activity is interesting and important.
-Continuity is related to the very processivity of the world, discreteness to its structural organization.
+Continuity is related to the very processivity of the world, and discreteness to its structural organization.
 It is also necessary to establish a connection between discreteness and quantum processes in the world.
 Because quantumness is connected with the discontinuous transition between organization levels and the existence of thresholds of sensibility or thresholds of perception of complex formations of the world.

 So, mass interest in the ideas of holism was revived anew in the 20th century.
 The founder of modern holism is the prominent politician and statesman of South Africa, Jan Christian Smuts.
 The former Prime Minister of South Africa introduced the term “holism” into philosophical speech in 1926, based on the idea, which goes back to Aristotle’s Metaphysics, that the whole is greater than the sum of its parts.
 The era in which Smuts lived and acted posed many intractable questions for humanity.
 The experience of a politician, trying to overcome the contradictions and dilemmas of his time, formed the basis of an original worldview.
 Idealistically interpreting the irreducibility of the whole to the sum of its parts, Smuts argues that a holistic process governs the world – the process of creative evolution, the creation of new wholes and that in the course of evolution, forms of matter are continually emerging and renewed.
-Also, that holism is linked to the achievement of purpose, which is the construction of wholeness, and to global evolutionism.
+Also, holism is linked to the achievement of purpose, which is the construction of wholeness, and to global evolutionism.
 According to the philosophy of holism, which Smuts developed throughout his life, every natural organism is integrity, which has a “field” in which the program of its further development is concentrated.
 In his work Holism and Evolution, he set out to determine the “fundamental connecting point” of the concepts of matter, life, and consciousness.
 In the future, holism will become more specialized according to the subject areas in which it will be applied.

 Methodological principle of integrity